Homemade Acai Bowl

 Everything is blended together in a high powered blender until smooth.
 This is the blender I own and use.
 You’ll want your acai smoothie base to be on the thick side so your toppings don’t sink to the bottom of the bowl.

-Pour the acai smoothie base into a bowl and top with your favorite fruit, nuts or chocolate chips.
+- Pour the smoothie into a bowl and top with your favorite smoothie bowl toppings.

 - Your frozen Acai Bowl is best if enjoyed as soon as you make it.
 If you want to make it in advance, pour the smoothie base into individual containers and freeze without the toppings.
 To eat later, allow the smoothie bowl to thaw for 10-15 minutes and give it a stir before adding your toppings.

 - Customize your own acai bowl by trying other fruits like mango, apple, papaya and kiwi.
 Sometimes I like to add a beet to amp up the nutrition factor.
 Beets provide tremendous energy and oodles of antioxidants!